ZixaunZhao/Covid-mask-compliance-analysis/README.md

 ## Main findings from the current Australian analysis

-In the current Australian case study:

 - XGBoost gives the strongest cross-validated ROC AUC across the four modelling tasks.
 - Predictive performance is higher after sustained mask mandates than before mandates.
-- Face mask wearing is more predictable than broader protective behaviour.
-- State indicators carry substantial predictive information.
+- State indicators carry substantial predictive information, showing that regional policy timing and local public health context played an important role.
-- After excluding state indicators, non-mask protective behaviour, willingness to self-isolate, perceived COVID severity, physical contact count, and survey timing remain important predictors.
+- After excluding state indicators, the main predictors still changed before and after mandates.

-## Notes

-- This project is predictive rather than causal.
-Model results should not be interpreted as estimating the causal effect of mask mandates.
-- The Australian analysis is the first stage of a larger planned cross-national comparison.
-- The file `01_Data Clean.ipynb.ipynb` has a duplicated `.ipynb` extension.
-Renaming it to `01_Data Clean.ipynb` may make the repository cleaner.
-- The file `04_Mode_Logistic Regression.ipynb` appears to contain a typo in the filename.
-Consider renaming it to `04_Model_Logistic Regression.ipynb`.
+- For face mask wearing, the strongest non-state predictor was non-mask protective behaviour in both periods, but its importance decreased after mandates.
+Survey timing and willingness to self-isolate became more important after mandates.
+- For broader protective behaviour, the strongest non-state predictor shifted from physical contact count and perceived COVID severity before mandates to willingness to self-isolate after mandates.